 - Whether or not to invest in a professional LSAT prep course is a very personal decision.

 - It is very possible to do well on the LSAT without one if you are good at creating and following your own structure.

 - Be honest with yourself about your strengths and weaknesses.

 - Classes can be expensive, but you can easily make that investment back in significant merit-based aid, application fee waivers, and improved employment options that come with a very strong score.

-- Be sure to inquire about a prep company's cancellation policy, especially if you are planning to take the class in Durham, NH.
+- Be sure to inquire about a prep company's cancellation policy, especially if you are planning to take the class that is offered in Durham, NH.

 - If you think you will walk into the room on test day and wonder, "Did everyone else here take a class?" then take one!